 The opposite of a lazy river, this ride takes you on a thrilling whitewater adventure and the TeAwa.
 You’ll be wearing a life vest as you race through rapids and waves along the river.

 Find staples like burgers, fish, and chicken sandwiches at this island hideaway.
 This quick-service restaurant is perfect for grabbing a bite on your busy waterpark day.

-This quick-service eatery is all about the tropical flavors, and favorites here include BBQ Chicken Pizza, Hawaiian Pizza, and Jerk Shrimp Mac & Cheese.
+This quick-service eatery is all about the tropical flavors, and favorites here include BBQ Chicken Pizza, Hawaiian Pizza, and Jerk Shrimp Mac and cheese.

 Universal CityWalk has amazing dining options and offers something for every taste.
 This is known as Universal’s dining, entertainment, and shipping headquarters, and it’s open until 2 am each morning.
 Some CityWalk favorites include: